tafaust/gifCutterBot/readme.md

 [![Python application](https://github.com/tahesse/gifCutterBot/actions/workflows/python-app.yml/badge.svg?branch=main)](https://github.com/tahesse/gifCutterBot/actions/workflows/python-app.yml)
 [![Docker Image CI](https://github.com/tahesse/gifCutterBot/actions/workflows/docker-image.yml/badge.svg?branch=main)](https://github.com/tahesse/gifCutterBot/actions/workflows/docker-image.yml)

-# Reddit _gifcutterbot_
+# Reddit _gifcutterbot_ :clapper:

 This reddit bot currently runs under [/u/gifcutterbot](https://www.reddit.com/user/gifcutterbot/).

-    Important note: GIFs are animated images without(!) sound.
-This bot does not handle sound so far.

-Purpose of this bot:
+## Purpose of this bot :robot:

 You are looking at GIFs and you come across a GIF for which you really only want to see one cut scene from.
 Linking this bot and with your desired start and end time in milliseconds, this bot will provide you with an imgur link to your cut scene GIF.

+## Usage :diamond_shape_with_a_dot_inside:
+To cut the GIF or video of a post, simply add your comment

+> /u/gifcutterbot start=<your-start-time-in-milliseconds> end=<your-end-time-in-milliseconds>

-# Development and Contribution
+# Development and Contribution :call_me_hand:

-Please contribute to this bot and send descriptive pull requests! :)
+Please contribute to this bot and send descriptive pull requests!

 If you want to development work on the bot, make sure to have a `.env` file sourced with the keys:
 ```